 Located in the Eastern Caribbean, the U.S. Virgin Islands are American territories, which means U.S. citizens don't need different currency or a passport to visit.
 While the archipelago has many small rocks and uninhabited islands, the main places that travelers visit are St. Thomas (and nearby Water Island), St. John and St. Croix.

 Charlotte Amalie, on St. Thomas, has the region's largest airport.
-Nonstop flights are available from New York, Newark, Atlanta, Miami, Philadelphia, Charlotte and Fort Lauderdale.
+Nonstop flights are available from various U.S. cities including New York, Atlanta, Miami, Charlotte and Fort Lauderdale.
 St. Croix's airport has nonstop flights from Miami, Charlotte and Atlanta.
 (Some of these services are seasonal and operate only over the winter.)

 San Juan, Puerto Rico, is another hub for air travel to this region.